Money in the Bank (2018)

-The 2018 Money in the Bank was the ninth annual Money in the Bank professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on June 17, 2018, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, and was the second Money in the Bank held at this venue after the 2011 event.
+The 2018 Money in the Bank was a professional wrestling event produced by WWE.
+It was the ninth annual Money in the Bank and took place on June 17, 2018, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the second Money in the Bank held at this venue after the 2011 event.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.

 Eleven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Raw's Braun Strowman won the men's Money in the Bank ladder match.
-In addition, Raw's Alexa Bliss won the women's Money in the Bank ladder match and cashed in her contract later in the night to win the Raw Women's Championship from Nia Jax after causing a disqualification in the previous title match between Ronda Rousey and Jax.
-Other prominent matches saw AJ Styles retain SmackDown's WWE Championship against Shinsuke Nakamura in a Last Man Standing match, and Carmella defeated Asuka to retain the SmackDown Women's Championship.
+The women's ladder match was won by Raw's Alexa Bliss, who later that night cashed in her contract to win the Raw Women's Championship from Nia Jax after causing a disqualification in the previous title match between Ronda Rousey and Jax.
+In other prominent matches, AJ Styles retained SmackDown's WWE Championship against Shinsuke Nakamura in a Last Man Standing match, and Carmella defeated Asuka to retain the SmackDown Women's Championship.

-The event received a mixed to positive reception from critics, with the ladder matches, WWE Championship, Raw Women's Championship, and the Intercontinental Championship matches garnering the most praise.
-However, the remaining matches from the card, including the Bobby Lashley vs. Sami Zayn match and the Roman Reigns vs. Jinder Mahal match, were negatively received.
+Critics gave the event a mixed-to-positive reception; the ladder matches, WWE Championship, Raw Women's Championship, and the Intercontinental Championship matches garnered the most praise.
+The remaining matches from the card, however—including Bobby Lashley vs. Sami Zayn and Roman Reigns vs. Jinder Mahal—were negatively received.